-Written consent will be obtained from parents/carers, or students aged 16 and over, for photographs and videos to be taken of students for communication, marketing and promotional materials.

-Where parental consent is needed, it will be clearly explained how the photograph and/or video will be used.
+- 17.1 Written consent will be obtained from parents/carers, or students aged 16 and over, for photographs and videos to be taken of students for communication, marketing and promotional materials. - 17.2 Where parental consent is needed, it will be clearly explained how the photograph and/or video will be used.
 Where parental consent is not needed, we will clearly explain to the student how the photograph and/or video will be used.

-Uses may include:

-- Within the academies on notice boards and in Academy (or Trust) magazines, brochures, newsletters, etc. - Outside of the Academy by external agencies such as the academy photographer, newspapers, media campaigns - Online on the Trust (or individual Academy) website or social media pages

-Consent can be refused or withdrawn at any time.
+Uses may include: - Within the academies on notice boards and in Academy (or Trust) magazines, brochures, newsletters, etc. - Outside of the Academy by external agencies such as the academy photographer, newspapers, media campaigns - Online on the Trust (or individual Academy) website or social media pages - 17.3 Consent can be refused or withdrawn at any time.
 If consent is withdrawn, the photograph or video will be deleted from all electronic media or social media accounts held by the Trust and it will not be distributed any further.

-11 Data protection by design and default
+18 Accountability

-The following measures will be in place to show integrated data protection into all data processing activities, including:
+- 18.1 The following technical and organisational measures will be in place to show integrated data protection into all data processing activities, including: - Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge. - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law.

-- Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law - Completing privacy impact assessments where the Trust's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies - Integrating data protection into internal documents including this policy, any related policies and privacy notices - Regularly training members of staff on data protection law, this policy, any related policies and any other data protection matters - Regularly conducting reviews and audits to test privacy measures and ensuring compliance - Maintaining records of processing activities, including: - For the benefit of data subjects, making available the name and contact details of the DPO and all information we are required to share about how we use and process their personal data (via our privacy notices)
+- Completing privacy impact assessments where the Trust's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies. - Integrating data protection into internal documents including this policy, any related policies and privacy notices. - Regularly training members of staff on data protection law, this policy, any related policies and any other data protection matter. - Regularly conducting reviews and audits to test privacy measures and ensuring compliance.